partheev/nutrition-assistant-webapp/README.md

 │   └── Block Diagram.png
 │
 ├─ screenshots
-│   └── screenshots-pdf.pdf (Screenshots of Nutricheck in mobile view)
+    └── screenshots-pdf.pdf (Screenshots of Nutricheck in mobile view)
-│
-└─ Video Demonstration.avi (Solution explaination video)

 ```

-## How to run project in your system
+## How to run the project in your system

 Clone the repo